Paathirathri: Casting

 Director Ratheena PT, who made the critically acclaimed Mammootty film Puzhu was assigned to direct Soubin Shahir and Navya Nair for Benzy Productions.
 The script was written by Shaji Maraad, a cop himself, who co-wrote Ela Veezha Poonchira.
 The presence of actors Sunny Wayne, Ann Augustine and Shabareesh Varma were made public on the title announcement day.
 The film was censored with U/A certificate.

 Filming

 Principal photography of the film was wrapped up on 27 November 2024.

 Marketing

 The title of the film, with a tagline that read, 'One Night, Two Cops', was announced on 10 June 2024.
 The first look poster of the film was released on 11 September 2025 and the trailer was released on 10 October 2025.

 Actress Navya Nair, during the promotion of the film, encountered an alarming situation, when a man reportedly harassed the actress, but actor Soubin Shahir quickly helped in prioritizing her safety.

 Release

+Theatrical

-The film was released on 17 October, 2025.
+The film was released on 17 October 2025.

+Home Media

+The post-theatrical streaming rights of the film is acquired by ZEE5 and started streaming from 20 February 2026.